 Additionally, individuals in recovery should develop a plan to manage their reactions should they encounter a trigger.
 This can include a variety of coping strategies, from journaling to breathing exercises.

-We’ve created a treatment philosophy based on a comprehensive and integrated approach to addressing substance use and mental health disorders.
-Utilizing therapeutically proven, evidence-based clinical practices, we provide superior patient care across Indiana.
+Bridges of Hope’s treatment philosophy is based on a comprehensive and integrated approach to addressing all issues related to substance use and mental health disorders.
+Utilizing therapeutically proven, evidence-based clinical practices, Bridges of Hope provides superior patient care in Indiana through its all-inclusive treatment services.
+Contact us today to learn more.